 Report all revenues of all majority-owned or equity consolidated non-insurance non-financial entities (eg. industrial business activities) and related holding companies.
+Unrealised losses and gains from investments should be included.

 Row 16: Revenues outside of home country

 These revenues are the sum of the revenues recognised from jurisdictions outside the home country ie. that is the portion of Row 15 reported by non-home-country businesses.
 Home country is defined as the jurisdiction completed in Row 1 by the data collecting Relevant Authorities.
 Do not take account of any revenues from non-home-country businesses that sell products into the home country, or vice-versa.
 Allocation of revenue should be along financial reporting lines which are by legal entity.